gravitational/teleport/docs/4.0/aws_oss_guide.md

 # Running Teleport on AWS

 We've created this guide to give customers a high level overview of how to use Teleport on Amazon Web Services (AWS).
-This guide starts with a high level introduction and with a deeper dive into how to setup and run Teleport in production.
+This guide provides a high level introduction leading to
+a deep dive into how to setup and run Teleport in production.

 We have split this guide into:

 - [Teleport on AWS FAQ](#teleport-on-aws-faq)